 A tough family, Cherry Blossom trees will grow in many soils and positions, even in slow draining clay soil as this species actually prefers a consistently moist soil.
 Just plant in an area away from strong winds to protect the blossom and maximise their display.
 We recommend planting Cherry trees with an organic fertiliser and using a stake and rabbit guard to protect the tree and ensure it establishes into a strong and healthy specimen.

-Flowering Cherry / Cherry Blossom is part of the genus Prunus which is a large group of around 430 species.
-There are many different types of Cherry Blossom trees, some of which are native to Japan, China, the U.K and the U.S.
+Cherry Blossom trees are part of the genus Prunus which is a large group of around 430 species that covers various ornamental and fruiting trees.
+There are many different types of Prunus trees, some of which are native to Japan, China, the US and even the UK.

 The Japanese have a centuries old tradition of picnicking under blossoming Cherry trees to enjoy the beauty whilst it lasts for a few weeks each year.
 It was originally reserved for the elite persons within society, but was later opened up to everybody.
 It is still very popular today, with large numbers of people gathering in parks to celebrate Hanami.
 The brief beauty of the blossoming period also represents the transient nature of life to the Japanese.